A 529 Plan Can Help Transform Your College Strategy

-Saving for your child’s education through a 529 plan may help you pay less in taxes, take advantage of compound interest and put college within reach.
+This savings vehicle may help you pay less in taxes, take advantage of compound interest and put college within reach.

-The magic of a 529 Plan is that it grants the following three wishes:
+The “magic” of a 529 plan is that it grants the following three “wishes."

-529 Plan Magic Wish #1: Pay less taxes
+529 plan Benefit #1: Pay less in taxes

-529 Plan Magic Wish #2: Compound interest
+529 plan Benefit #2: Compound interest

 When you contribute consistently, a 529 plan can help make college a reality.
 Someone with a bachelor’s degree will earn 67% more than someone with a high school degree, so getting a college degree can be a path to a higher standard of living.

-Frequently Asked Questions about 529 plans
+Frequently asked questions about 529 plans:

-Thanks to the Tax Jobs and Cuts Act of 2017, funds in a 529 plan can be used to pay for private K-12 education costs, according to information from the Financial Industry Regulatory Authority (FINRA).
+- Can my 529 plan be used for high school tuition?
+Since the passage of the Tax Jobs and Cuts Act of 2017, funds in a 529 plan can be used to pay for private K-12 education costs, according to information from the Financial Industry Regulatory Authority (FINRA).
 These education options may provide your child with the extra help needed to get into the college of choice and perhaps even qualify for more scholarships.